kkarnav/pikeyboard/README.md

 # pikeyboard
-Raspberry pico based custom keyboard
+A 75% custom keyboard made using the Raspberry Pi Pico.